gbulmer/openstm32hw/Orone-mini-v0/README.md

 2. Vias within the 'tab' pin of the REG1 regulator cause DRC errors.
 They have no impact on manufacturing the PCB, and can be ignored.
 The vias should conduct heat through to the larger area of copper on the reverse side of the board.
 There are several other 'heat-path vias' in the component side copper pour, but vias in REG1 tab-pin should be more effective.
 Note the vias are placed just beyond the edge of the tab-pin to reduce the likelihood of 'voids' under the pin.

-3. OSHPark Design Rules prevent do not cover *any* vias with solder mask.
+3. OSHPark Design Rules prevent via 'tenting'; Eagle generated solder mask will not cover *any* vias with solder mask.
 Hence any text for a silk screen (including tNames and bNames) which print across vias are flagged as "Stop Mask errors".
-The appropriate resolution is to set the DRC check->Masks->Limit to 20mil, which will cover vias with a 20mil or smaller (0.5mm) drill with solder mask (tented vias).
+Small vias should be 'tented'.
+Set the DRC check->Masks->Limit to 20mil, which will cover vias with a 20mil or smaller (0.5mm) drill with solder mask (tented vias).

 Thanks to